panoptic-labs/docs/docs/panoptic-protocol/protocol-roles.md

   }}
 />

-## Passive Liquidity Providers (PLPs)
+## Lenders (Passive Liquidity Providers, PLPs)
-Provide fungible liquidity to the options market.
+Supply fungible liquidity to the options market.
 This liquidity will be lent out to the options traders to allow them to access trading on leverage.
-Funds can be deposited into Panoptic pools at any ratio.
+Funds can be supplied to Panoptic pools at any ratio.

 **Typical users**: Retail, Institutions, DAOs.